-In places, the canyon rims rise thousands of feet above, enclosing participants in a remote world of rushing water, delicate ecosystems and unbelievable beauty.
+In places, the canyon rims rise hundreds of feet above the river, enclosing participants in a remote world of rushing water, delicate ecosystems and unbelievable beauty.
 Most courses get the opportunity to take day hikes away from the river and up to the canyon rim.
-These hikes provide amazing views, a change of pace and often the chance to see Native American ruins, petroglyphs, pictographs and strange but beautiful geological formations.
+These hikes provide stunning views, a change of pace and often the chance to see Native American archaeological sites, petroglyphs, pictographs and strange but remarkable geological formations.

-Course areas may vary and will include some, but not all of the locations listed below.
+Course areas may vary and will include some, but not all of the locations listed below:

 San Juan River, Utah

-Desolation/Gray Canyon on the Green River, Utah
+Desolation/Gray/Labyrinth Canyon on the Green River, Utah

 Gates of Lodore on the Green River, Colorado and Utah